etw0001/cse15l-lab-reports/labreport3.md

 ```

 **Example 2**
 * The following command searches for and returns all files in `written_2/non-fiction/OUP`.
-This is useful when you only want information on a given path's files and not its directories.
+This is useful when only searching for a given path's files and not its directories.
 ```
 $ find written_2/non-fiction/OUP -type f
 ```